 “If we’re doing a stone pattern, we stamp up to the joint,” he says.
-“But, if we’re doing a seamless texture stamp, we run the stamps over the joints, taking care not to squish them.”
+“But, if we’re doing a seamless texture stamp, we run the stamps over the joints.
+Take care not to squish them.”

 The bottom line: while Levig says there are times when he tries to minimize the look of control joints in his decorative work, it’s also important to manage the expectations of the client.

 “At the end of the day, it’s just concrete,” he concludes.
 “I can make it look prettier, but I can’t change its properties.
-A lot of people tend to oversell, and the customer is expecting things that just don’t happen.”
+Many people tend to oversell, and the customer is expecting things that just don’t happen.”